 For example, social media influencer @carlosdharrisjr recently partnered with ECCO Shoes to promote its product.
-Harris tags the brand in his posts to increase the brand’s awareness and encourage them to learn more about them.
+Harris tags the brand in his posts to increase its awareness and encourage them to learn more about it.

-A brand ambassador, on the other hand, is hired by a business to work under contract to help them achieve specific goals: increase brand awareness and boost conversions and sales.
+A business hires a brand ambassador to work under contract to help them achieve specific goals: increase brand awareness and boost conversions and sales.

-A brand ambassador’s contract is typically long-term, anywhere from several months to years.
-During that time, they represent the brand and the lifestyle associated with it and have deep knowledge about the business’s products or services.
+A brand ambassador’s contract is typically long-term, from several months to years.
+During that time, they represent the brand and its lifestyle and know deeply about the business’s products or services.
 They don’t necessarily need to be an influencer before becoming an ambassador.

 For example, Quest Nutrition’s brand ambassador program requires all interested individuals to apply to their program.
-Quest looks for individuals who embody their brand, are positive spokespeople for their products, create social media posts to promote their products, and live the Quest lifestyle.
+Quest looks for individuals who embody their brand, are positive product spokespeople, create social media posts to promote their products and live the Quest lifestyle.

 Anyone who fits their criteria can apply and has the potential of being accepted.
 Applicants aren’t required to have a highly successful YouTube account, thousands of followers on Instagram, or a popular blog to become a brand ambassador.